openedx/frontend-app-authoring/README.md

 # frontend-lib-content-components
 A library of high-level components for content handling (viewing, editing, etc. of HTML, video, problems, etc.), to be shared by multiple MFEs.

-# How to setup development of V2 content Editors for this Package for use in Studio and course Authoring MFE.
+# How to set up development workflow of V2 content Editors in Studio and course Authoring MFE.

 This guide presumes you have a functioning devstack.

 1. Enable Studio to use an editor for your xblock using waffle flags
-    1. Add the string name of your editor e.g. `html` to the flag check at line 3976 of `edx-platform/common/lib/xmodule/xmodule/js/common_static/bundles/js/factories/container.js`
+    1. Add the string name of your editor e.g. `html` to the flag check in the [edx-platform repo.](https://github.com/openedx/edx-platform/blob/369e5af85ab58c51a4bf4baf249d5cb36c1961fe/cms/static/js/views/pages/container.js#L190)
-    2. In devstack + venv, run `$make dev up frontend-app-course-authoring` to make up the required services
+    2. In devstack + venv, run `$ make dev.provision.lms+studio+frontend-app-course-authoring` to make up the required services.
+Minimum services required are lms, studio and frontend-app-course-authoring.
-    3. run `$make dev.shell.lms` to enter the lms shell, then run `$paver update_assets lms` to update the static assets.
-This could take a minute.
-    4. In http://localhost:18000/admin/waffle/flag/ turn on `new_core_editors.use_new_text_editor`
+    4. In [Studio Django Admin](http://localhost:18000/admin/waffle/flag/) turn on `new_core_editors.use_new_text_editor` flag for HTML editor.
+The list of supported flags is in [toggles.py. ](https://github.com/openedx/edx-platform/blob/master/cms/djangoapps/contentstore/toggles.py)
-    5. refresh the studio page.
-2. clone this repo into src directory the sibling repo of your edx devstack `/src`.
+2. Clone this repo into the [`${DEVSTACK_WORKSPACE}/src` directory](https://edx.readthedocs.io/projects/open-edx-devstack/en/latest/readme.html?highlight=DEVSTACK_WORKSPACE#id9) the sibling repo of your edx devstack `/src`.
-3. In the course authoring app, follow the guide to use your local verison of frontend-lib-content-components.  https://github.com/openedx/frontend-build#local-module-configuration-for-webpack. your moduleconfig.js will look like something like this:
+3. In the course authoring app, follow the guide to use your [local verison of frontend-lib-content-components. ](https://github.com/openedx/frontend-build#local-module-configuration-for-webpack) The moduleconfig.js in the frontend-app-course-authoring repo will be:

 ```
     module.exports = {